machdyne/microsd/README.md

 Note: 1.8V signals are used when SD\_VSEL18 is high, or 3.3V when low (default).

-Note: When SD\_CD is asserted high, power is shut off to the MicroSD card, allowing reset.
+Note: When SD\_CD is asserted high for >100mS, power is shut off to the MicroSD card, allowing reset.
+All other signals should be held low during reset.

 ## Revisions